Persistent pile of garbage in Northern Liberties has neighbors irate

 But neighbors say a persistent pile of trash that grows each week on a sidewalk in front of one of those new complexes mars the scene.
 The pile rests in front of a wide protected bike lane, which is separated from the main sidewalk.
 So the trash appears almost as if it’s mid-street.

 “We really worry about rodents and bugs,” said Natalie Palencia, who lives at South Liberty Triangle on Germantown Avenue.
 “Several of us are having problems with drain flies all of a sudden.
 We worry they could be coming from the sewers and flourishing in all the garbage piled up.
-I’ve been here for almost two years, and we have only had this issues since the garbage started.”
+I’ve been here for almost two years, and we have only had these issues since the garbage started.”

 Wayward trash is certainly a big problem throughout much of Philly.
 But neighbors say the ubiquitous pile, which started this year, is glaring because of its persistence even after city workers clear it each week.
 Neighbors have taken to social media to complain, noting that the pile regrows like a lizard’s tail soon after being collected.
-Someone has erected a sign “Your One Bag of Trash Sets the Trend.”
+Someone has erected a sign: “Your One Bag of Trash Sets the Trend.”

 Garbage often spills from plastic bags that break open.